reza3zar/velocityLimits/README.md

 ![plot](./asset/tree.png)

-3.Step three: evaluate all tree (tree = customer transactions) base on vilocity limits.
+3.Step three: evaluate all tree (tree = customer transactions) base on velocity limits.

 4.Last step: print all transaction with status that shows every transaction is accepted or not